Combining Multiple Chainlink Oracle Services to Build Advanced Smart Contracts

 The smart contract ecosystem is increasingly shifting towards a multi-chain world where adoption is spread across many blockchains, each with its own features and applications.
 However, interoperability between blockchains is still primitive, limiting the ability for tokens and commands to be seamlessly and securely bridged across environments.

 The Cross-Chain Interoperability Protocol (CCIP) is an open-source standard in development aimed at supporting secure token bridges and cross-chain messaging pathways.
 The addition of CCIP has the potential to fundamentally alter the multi-chain strategies of dApps.
 Instead of a dApp having separate isolated deployments on each blockchain, it can leverage CCIP to become a single, interconnected cross-chain application.
-Furthermore, CCIP can be greatly enhanced by combining with other Chainlink oracle services, such as Price Feeds, Verifiable Randomness, Keepers, Proof of Reserve, Any API, Fair Sequencing Services, and more.
+Furthermore, CCIP can be greatly enhanced by combining with other Chainlink oracle services, such as Price Feeds, Verifiable Randomness, Automation, Proof of Reserve, Any API, Fair Sequencing Services, and more.

 For example, CCIP and Chainlink Price Feeds can be combined to power decentralized money market applications for users wanting to open cross-chain collateralized loans.
 Volatile collateral could be deposited into a smart contract on a source blockchain, allowing different assets, such as stablecoins, to be borrowed on a destination chain.
 Chainlink Price Feeds can then be used to calculate collateralization ratios during loan issuance and liquidations while CCIP bridges the collateralization data across chains.
 As a result, users are able to keep their collateral stored on a highly decentralized blockchain while borrowing assets on a higher-throughput blockchain or layer-2 network.

 Unlocking The Full Potential of Hybrid Smart Contracts